Changes for entrepreneurs in 2020

 Choose my address

-Disposable plastic products now banned
+Disposable plastic products are now prohibited.

-If you work on public contracts
+If you work on public markets

-In 2020, the threshold for public procurement without prior formalities will be raised to €40,000 (from €25,000).
-This change is motivated by the desire to simplify administrative tasks for small businesses wishing to access public procurement contracts.
-This will make it easier for SMEs to access public procurement contracts.
-However, the fact that public contracts with an estimated value below this threshold are not subject to CCP procedures does not mean that there are no formalities.
-Finally, note that the €25,000 threshold is maintained for the obligation to transmit essential public procurement data (either through free, direct and complete access on the purchaser's profile, or through publication during the last quarter of each year).
+In 2020, the threshold for public contracts without prior formalities will be raised to €40,000 (compared to €25,000 previously).
+This modification is motivated by the desire to simplify the administrative tasks of small entrepreneurs wishing to access public contracts.
+Thus, the access of SMEs to public procurement is facilitated.
+However, the absence of submission to the procedures of the CCP for public contracts whose estimated amount is less than this threshold does not mean a total absence of formalism.
+Finally, note that the threshold of €25,000 is maintained for the obligation to transmit essential data from public contracts (either by free, direct and complete access to its buyer profile, or by publication during the last quarter of each year).

 Written by our expert Paul LASBARRERES-CANDAU